-- ➤ 30 Minute Module This module is designed to fulfill the OSHA 10-hour training program requirement for a 1⁄2 hour training module on a health hazard.
-Alternatively, it can be used for a portion of the OSHA 30-hour health hazard training requirement. - ▶ In-Class & Hands-On Refresher Exercises This series of short (5-10 minute) exercises are designed to reinforce and apply lessons learned about noise hazards and hearing loss prevention.
+- ➤ 1 Hour Module This module is designed to provide instructors/trainers with the information needed to successfully fulfill the OSHA 30-hour training program requirement for training on a health hazard. - ▶ In-Class & Hands-On Refresher Exercises This series of short (5-10 minute) exercises are designed to reinforce and apply lessons learned about noise hazards and hearing loss prevention.
 It includes materials that can be incorporated into safety and health training modules (e.g., PPE, power tools, etc.) or as part of a hands-on skills training programs.
 The exercises are short (5 15 minutes), and each one identifies the materials and related information an instructor will need to carry out the exercise.